What Types of Plants Do Ladybugs Lay Eggs on?

 26. Queen Anne’s Lace

-It has delicate white flowers that form in a flat-topped cluster at the end of a tall stem.
+It has delicate white flowers in a flat-topped cluster at the end of a tall stem.
 Ladybugs often lay their eggs on Queen Anne’s Lace because it is an ideal host for their larvae to feed and grow.

 As such, it is one of the types of plants ladybugs lay eggs on.
 The larvae feed on aphids and other garden pests, making them a great natural pest control option.